ejmr/LNVL/docs/Howto.md

 Computer programmers may recognize this language is actually the [Lua programming language][lua].
 That is true.
-The special language LNVL provides is [domain-specific language][dsl] (DSL) written in Lua.
+The special language LNVL provides is a [domain-specific language][dsl] (DSL) written in Lua.
 This DSL makes it easier to write scripts for LNVL, but it also means that, if necessary, authors have the full power of the Lua programming language at their disposal.

 Creating Scenes